 STL files need to be single closed meshes that do not self-intersect.
 STL files generated from Solidworks/Inventor are (nearly) always fine.
 If you export from other software please be aware that the STL file format does not guarantee printability and any mesh repair is the responsibility of the user.
 We will not print damaged or unprintable files if we believe they constitute a risk to our machines.

 The laser requires vector information to cut out shapes.
 From CAD programs this is done by right click on a face that you want cut and going to Export Face as DXF.
 This will walk you through the steps of creating a DXF.
 Do not create an engineering drawing with projected faces as this creates an enormous amount of extra geometry that must be manually cleaned up.

-In the Makerspace we use CorelDRAW to prepare files for the laser.
+At the Makerspace we use CorelDRAW to prepare files for the laser.
 There is wide compatibility with CAD formats with one major exception: Inventor 2018 by default exports 2018 DXF files which crash CorelDRAW – please export as an older DXF file type.

 Bring your CAD files in either Solidworks or CorelDRAW formats.
 See CNC machine specific pages for more information on what can be cut.
 Our staff will use Inventor + HSMworks to generate tool paths.

 Use EagleCAD for your PCB design.
 Our milling software can directly work with .brd files from Eagle (obtained from Autodesk).
 Other software may with by exporting Gerber files but we can’t help troubleshoot issues.
 See the Bantam Tools Othermill Pro page for more information on milling capabilities.